 If you’re really lucky, you can find online records (as for Arizona) or at least an index that will help you request a copy of the record.
-Genealogy sites such as Ancestry.com, Archives.com or the free FamilySearch.org may have birth records and/or indexes; as might the state archives website or county USGenWeb site.
+Genealogy sites such as Ancestry.com, Archives.com or FamilySearch.org may have birth records and/or indexes; as might the state archives website or county USGenWeb site.
 Or run a Google search on the state, county or town and birth records genealogy.

 Step 4: Make the request.

 Closely follow the repository’s instructions for requesting a birth record (unless you found an image of the actual record online).
 You may have to complete a form with enough information for the office to find your ancestor’s record: full name, sex, date and place of birth, and parents’ names (if known).
 You’ll typically pay a fee and you might have to include a photocopy of your driver’s license.
 Be sure to mention you want the record for genealogical purposes, and describe your relationship to the person whose record it is.